Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

-With the E-M algorithm and the evaluation metrics verified in simulation, we then applied the system identification algorithm on the HCIL testbed experiment.
-The same sampling policy was used: we ran the wavefront correction to reach a relatively high contrast (settling at around $3 \times 10^{-6}$), applied $4000$ random DM commands (between $-0.6$ and $0.6$ volts) and collected the resulting difference images, saving the last $500$ steps as the validation set.
+The same sampling policy was used in experiment as in simulation: we ran the wavefront correction to reach a relatively high contrast (settling at around $3 \times 10^{-6}$), applied $4000$ random DM commands (between $-0.6$ and $0.6$ volts) and collected the resulting difference images, saving the last $500$ steps as the validation set.
 Again, two pairs of DM probes were used for observation at each step.
-We also compared wavefront control trials using the original physics-based model with the E-M identified models.